This article will explore the DCA bot's main settings.

 Don't start trade with trading 24h volume less than

-The bot will start a new deal only if the coin has 24h volume more than entered here.
-If create a bot with all BTC_*** pairs and set it to 500, the bot will trade only coins with 24h volume no less than 500 BTC.
+The bot will start a new deal only if the pair on selected exchange has 24h volume more than entered here.
+If create a bot with all BTC_*** pairs and set it to 500, the bot will trade only pairs with 24h volume no less than 500 BTC on selected exchange.

 If the bot using not BTC_*** pairs but for example ETH_*** this filter will still use BTC for calculations.
 The 24h volume will be automatically converted to BTC by actual rate.